 Shawn Phillip Morin is a Professor and the Assistant Director of the School of Art at Bowling Green University in Bowling Green, Ohio.
-Morin’s sculpture “Narrow #5,” a bronze sculpture with dimensions of 11 x 5 x 6’.
+Morin’s sculpture “Narrow #5,” a corten steel sculpture with dimensions of 11 x 5 x 6’.
 The grand arch serves as the gateway to the exhibition and provides wayfinding through sight lines to the other Titration sculptures in the park.
+The sculpture was acquired as a purchase award at the conclusion of the first exhibition of the Titration series in 2007.

 Morin has exhibited in more than 125 competitive national, regional and international exhibitions.
 With numerous awards to his credit, he won the 2006 Best of Show Award at the Toledo Area Artist Exhibit at the prestigious Toledo Museum of Art.
 His works are included in more than 50 public and private collections in the United States and Seoul, South Korea.
 His solo exhibitions include “New Sculpture” in bronze, marble and glass in Versailles, Ky., “Reflections/Projections” recent conversations in bronze, iron, steel, stainless steel, marble, glass and wood in Pinehurst, N.C., and “Some Things Old / Some Things New” at Union University Arts Gallery in Jackson, Tenn.